MarlboroRedMan/FS25_RoleplayPhone/README.md

-# FS25 Roleplay Invoices
+# FS25 RoleplayPhone

-A Farming Simulator 25 mod that adds a roleplay phone UI for managing invoices between farms on multiplayer servers.
-Built for serious RP communities that want an in-game economy with real accountability.
+A Farming Simulator 25 mod that adds a full-featured roleplay smartphone UI for multiplayer servers.
+Built for serious RP communities that want an in-game economy with real accountability — invoices, contacts, messaging, calls, notifications, and more.

 ---

 ## Features

-- 📱 **Phone UI** — Press F7 to open/close a modern smartphone interface
+- 📱 **Phone UI** — Press F7 to open/close a modern smartphone interface with wallpaper, clock, and weather
 - 🕐 **Live clock & date** — Displays current in-game time, day, and season on the home screen
 - 📄 **Invoice System** — Create and manage invoices between farms for rent, leases, vehicle sales, services, and more
 - 📥 **Inbox / Outbox** — Separate views for received and sent invoices
 - 💰 **Payment System** — Recipients can pay invoices directly (deducts from farm account), or senders can manually mark as paid
 - ✅ **Invoice Actions** — Accept, reject, or mark invoices as paid with full status tracking
 - 📋 **23 Invoice Categories** — Houses, campers, shops, storage, land leases, vehicle transactions, services, and more
-- 📇 **Contact Manager** — Save farm contacts by name, farm, phone number, and notes
+- 📇 **Contacts** — Save farm contacts with name, farm, phone number, and notes
-- 🔔 **Ping System** — Send a ping notification to another farm
+- 💬 **Messaging** — Send text messages between farms with conversation threads
+- 📞 **Calling** — Call contacts directly from the phone; F8 answers or hangs up (works while driving)
+- 🔔 **Notifications** — Color-coded on-screen notifications for invoices, messages, calls, and pings
+- 📋 **Recent Calls** — View call history for the current session (resets each time you load the game)
+- ⚙️ **Settings** — Wallpaper, time format (12/24hr), temperature units (°F/°C), battery display
-- 💾 **Persistent Storage** — Invoices and contacts save with your game and persist between sessions
+- 💾 **Persistent Storage** — Invoices and contacts save with your game
 - 🌐 **Multiplayer Ready** — Full server/client sync via network events
+- 🌤️ **Weather & Market apps** — Visible on page 2 of the home screen but not yet functional — coming in v0.3.0

 ---